Paraphraser/PiBuilder/README.md

 #### <a name="configHome"></a>Configure home directory

 PiBuilder assumes «username» equals "pi".
-If you choose a different «username», you will need to take special care with the following folder and its contents:
+If you choose a different «username», you *might* need to take special care with the following folder and its contents:

 ```
 ~/PiBuilder/boot/scripts/support/home/pi/